A balanced diet is one that includes:

 Daily amount: 6 ounces

-Vegetables in the dry beans and peas group provide considerable amounts of protein, iron, and zinc.
+Vegetables in the dry beans and peas group provide high amounts of protein, iron, and zinc.
 They are also considered part of the protein group.

 Vegetables Balanced Eating Guide